 Get ready for a guided tour of witchcraft through the centuries as you make your way through a "maze" of sets complete with mannequins, painted backdrops, and lights.

-The tour guides' narrative focuses on what's a witch, and what isn't, with lots of detail about present-day wiccans.
 You'll also learn a bit about about Salem in 1692.
-Aside from the rather creepy fake spiders dangling in corners, Salem Witch Village normally focuses on delivering information rather than fright.
+Aside from the rather creepy fake spiders dangling in corners, Salem Witch Village primarily focuses on delivering facts rather than fright.

 But on October weekends, the emphasis shifts to Halloween as Salem Witch Village becomes Haunted Witch Village where ghouls and goblins do their best to scare the visitors.
+It's fun - but probably best for ages 12 and older.

 Location: 282 Derby Street

-Salem Wax Museum and Frankenstein's Laboratory
+Salem Wax Museum and Frankenstein's Castle

 If you're a fan of wax museums, you'll probably enjoy the London-made figures in the Salem Wax Museum depicting local history from Salem's founding in 1626 through the witch hysteria of 1692.